iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 This relationship is followed during Element-Drives-Element dependency tracing to notify the `GroundGeneration` of changes to the `IBoreholeProvider`.

-### TerrainSurfaceDrivesGroundGeneration
+### TerrainDrivesGroundGeneration

-This relationship is followed during Element-Drives-Element dependency tracing to notify the `GroundGeneration` of changes to the `ISurfaceProvider`.
+This relationship is followed during Element-Drives-Element dependency tracing to notify the `GroundGeneration` of changes to the `ITerrainProvider`.

 ### InputDrivesOperation